okdewit/redis-datastructures/README.md

 # Redis-datastructures
 A Laravel + Redis library to create more advanced caching datastructures

+This package is tested with PHP 7.4 & PHP 8.0,
+with Laravel 6 and above,
+and with both the `predis/predis` package & with the native `phpredis` ext.

 # Usage

 Current datastructures in this package: